WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 3. Then follow Part 1 of the guide to prevent revokes

 ### Using Nugget or Cowabunga
 All Configuration Profiles disappear when using Nugget and Cowabunga.
-This can easily be bypassed but is a bit annoying as it requires a PC.
+This can easily be bypassed by following the steps below.

 #### Fix for macOS:
 Only the macOS version of Nugget is compatible with this guide.
 Not the app itself!
 You must always follow this guide when wanting to use Nugget and Cowabunga!